 The jerky is soaked, shredded, and fried in oil.
 It is then placed on top of a mountain of potatoes, corn, and cheese.

 Try it with llajua, a spicy Bolivian hot sauce.

-The pork prepared with oregano, cumin, garlic, pepper, and salt.
-It is first cooked in water, and then fried in high heat.
+The pork is prepared with oregano, cumin, garlic, pepper, and salt.
+It is first cooked in water and then fried in high heat.
 Lemon or beer may be added to complete the cooking process, to give the Chicharrón its crispy exterior.

 Served with potatoes and mote (an Andean corn with giant kernels).